cyberphor/Soap/README.md

 # soap
 ![GitHub](https://img.shields.io/github/license/cyberphor/soap)
 soap is a PowerShell module with functions relating to cyber-security.
+This repository also contains a few PowerShell scripts.
+I may or may not merge these scripts into the main "soap" module in the future.

 ### Installation
-Copy and paste the commands into a PowerShell session below to download, install, and import the "soap" PowerShell module.
+Copy and paste the commands below into a PowerShell session to download, install, and import the "soap" PowerShell module.
 ```pwsh
 $Uri = "https://github.com/cyberphor/soap/archive/refs/heads/main.zip"
 $Destination = "C:\Program Files\WindowsPowerShell\Modules\soap"